top of page

 Fast fashion waste in Perth is growing faster than recycling systems can manage.
 According to the Australian Fashion Council, Australians discard around 227,000 tonnes of clothing each year, and only a small fraction is ever recycled.

 In Western Australia, this waste often travels hundreds of kilometres before reaching landfill.
-Every shipment represents wasted energy, water and labour that could have been preserved if clothes were reused or recycled.
+Every shipment represents wasted energy, water, and labour that could have been preserved if clothes were reused or recycled.
 Each T-shirt or dress that ends up in the bin adds to a system built on overproduction and overconsumption.

 Textiles pile in landfill